It is important to apply for your new passport well in advance, at least a year before the expiry date.

 We also want to emphasize the following appeal from the consulate:

 The embassy and consulate are overloaded with travel for “emergency” applications or enquiries that it becomes difficult to class exactly which cases are an emergency.
-On emergency travel, our appeal is that we be contacted will real cases of emergency so we can help.
+On emergency travel, our appeal is that we are contacted will real cases of emergency so we can help.
 What has been happening is people writing to us about “emergencies” only to overload us and we end up dealing with cases under the guise of “emergency”.
-What this does is to delay resolving real cases of emergency because we are suddenly flooded with “emergencies” as a way for people to travel.
-This becomes unfair in so far as attending to real cases of emergency are concerned.
+What this does is delay resolving real cases of emergency because we are suddenly flooded with “emergencies” as a way for people to travel.
+This becomes unfair in so far as attending to real cases of emergency is concerned.

-“Re-entry to Germany is easy, if your residence permit is still valid and you still have the old passport.
+If your Residence card is still valid – “Re-entry to Germany is easy, if your residence permit is still valid and you still have the old passport.

 Please be aware that it is illegal to enter and exit South Africa on another passport if you are still a South African citizen.
 You can be fined for doing this.